 Johanna Arenaza, Psy.D.

-Part-time Staff Psychologist (The George Washington University)
+Staff Psychologist (The George Washington University)

 Dr. Johanna Arenaza is a Clinical Psychologist and Psychoanalyst with a private practice in Washington, DC.
 Originally from Spain, she completed her psychoanalytic training at the Washington Baltimore Center for Psychoanalysis.
 Previously, She earned her doctorate degree at The George Washington University (GW), her post-doctoral work at Georgetown University, and her internship at CUA.
 She has been an adjunct faculty member at GW where she supervised doctoral psychology students.
 Dr. Arenaza has also taught several psychoanalytic courses such as Psychoanalytic Technique, Gender and Sexuality, and The Experience of the Analyst at (WBCP).
 She regularly lectures at local universities regarding personality disorders and operating a successful private practice.
 She served for three years as the Co-Chair of the Annual Stacia I. Super Memorial Ethics Conference at the WBCP.
 Dr. Arenaza also collaborates with local lawyers conducting psychological evaluations for immigrants facing deportation.
 Outside of work, Dr. Arenaza is a competitive Ballroom and Latin dancer.